stormreply/slt-member-example/README.md

-# SLT - A Member Example
+# SLT - Member Example

 An example "member" repository of the Storm Library for Terraform